nerdgeschoss/shimmer/README.md

 Automatic testing of this library is done through a demo _Rails_ application.
 This application is in the `demo` folder.
 The tests are in `demo/spec`.

-To perform tests, simply perform `bin/rspec` from the project's root.
+To perform tests, run `bin/rspec` from the `demo` project's folder.

-To start the demo application in development mode, simply perform `bin/dev`.
-The first time, you may want to `(cd demo && bin/rails db:migrate db:fixtures:load)` in order to have demo data in place.
+To start the demo application in development mode, run `bin/dev` from the `demo` project's folder.
+The first time, you may want to `bin/rails db:migrate db:fixtures:load` in order to have demo data in place.

 ## Contributing